Groupthink: Space Shuttle Challenger disaster

 On January 28, 1986, NASA launched the space shuttle Challenger.
 This was significant because a civilian, non-astronaut, high school teacher was to be the first American civilian in space.
 The space shuttle was perceived to be so safe as to make this possible.
 NASA's engineering and launch teams rely on teamwork.
 To launch the shuttle, individual team members must affirm each system is functioning nominally.
 Morton Thiokol engineers who designed and built the Challengers rocket boosters ignored warnings that cooler temperature during the day of the launch could result in failure and death of the crew.
 The Space Shuttle Challenger Disaster grounded space shuttle flights for nearly three years.
-Ironic that this particular flight was to be a demonstration showing confidence in the safety of the space shuttle technology.

 The Challenger case was subject to a more quantitatively oriented test of Janis's groupthink model performed by Esser and Lindoerfer, who found clear signs of positive antecedents to groupthink in the critical decisions concerning the launch of the shuttle.
 The day of the launch was rushed for publicity reasons.
 NASA wanted to captivate and hold the attention of America.
 Having civilian teacher Christa McAuliffe on board to broadcast a live lesson, and the possible mention by president Ronald Reagan in the State of the Union address, were opportunities NASA deemed critical to increasing interest in its potential civilian space flight program.
 The schedule NASA set out to meet was, however, self-imposed.
 It seemed incredible to many that an organization with a perceived history of successful management would have locked itself into a schedule it had no chance of meeting.